 \subsubsection{Generating Stochastic Forces from the Mobility Tensor}

 During numerical time-step integration of the drift-diffusion dynamics by equation~\ref{equ_stoch_integrator}, we must generate the stochastic driving term $\mb{h}^n = Q(\mb{X}^n) \bs{\xi}^n$.
-A common way to do this is to determine from the mobility the square-root factor $Q$ satisfying $Q(\mb{X}^n)Q(\mb{X}^n)^T = 2k_B{T}M$.
-Cholesky factorization provides a convenient method for this for symmetric positive definite matrices~\cite{Trefethen1997}.
+One way to do this is to determine from the mobility the square-root factor $Q$ satisfying $Q(\mb{X}^n)Q(\mb{X}^n)^T = 2k_B{T}M$.
+Cholesky factorization methods can be used for symmetric positive definite matrices~\cite{Trefethen1997}.
 However, in the current formulation this present challenges given that the mobility tensor for the surface hydrodynamics is singular since it only depends on the tangential component of the force, see equation~\ref{equ:Phi_fluct_hydro}.
-One may be tempted to work only with the surface coordinates.
-For the sphere, this presents challenges since there is no global coordinate chart for such topologies~\cite{AtzbergerSoftMatter2016}.
-We have chosen instead to work in the embedding space resulting in a mobility tensor representation that is only positive semi-definite precluding the direct use of Cholesky factorization.
+Working only with the surface coordinates also presents challenges since there is no global coordinate chart for spherical topologies~\cite{AtzbergerSoftMatter2016}.
+We instead work in the embedding space, but this results in a representation for the mobility tensor that is only positive semi-definite preventing direct use of the Cholesky factorization method.